mohamearif/Salesforce-PayPal-Transaction-Integration/README.md

     c. `ExcludeAccountContact`: This feature provides the flexibility to prevent the creation of unnecessary accounts and contacts when exporting PayPal Transactions to Salesforce.
 By default, this setting is configured to exclude such creations.
 It is important to adjust this setting to align with your specific requirements, considering the following mappings:

-        For Account creation, the fields that are mapped for insertion include Name, Shipping Address, and Billing Address.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`For Account creation,` the fields that are mapped for insertion include Name, Shipping Address, and Billing Address.

-        For Contact creation, the fields that are mapped for insertion encompass FirstName, LastName, Email, Mailing Address, and Other Address.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`For Contact creation,` the fields that are mapped for insertion include FirstName, LastName, Email, Mailing Address, and Other Address.

     So be sure to configure this setting accordingly to ensure a smooth integration, while keeping in mind that no Account/Contact Validations should disrupt the process.